 - August 23, 2016

-Preserving the health of your smile is the main reason for dental care both at home as well as in our office.
+Preserving the health of your smile is the main reason for dental care.
+This is always in the back of our minds when we’re looking for the best toothbrush for our at home dental care.
 And the most overlooked part of that care in the months between checkups is prevention!

 Your frontline of defense against disease and decay is brushing your teeth and your primary weapon is, obviously, a toothbrush.